 When an adviser retains a proxy advisory firm to assist the investment adviser in its proxy voting duties, then the SEC staff has stated that the adviser has an ongoing duty to oversee the proxy advisory firm to ensure that the adviser continues to vote proxies in its clients' best interests.
 The adviser should maintain policies and procedures that help ensure that the investment adviser continues to vote proxies in clients' best interests and that address the proxy advisory firm's conflicts of interest.
 Further, the SEC staff recommended that investment advisers assess whether proxy advisory firms have the capacity and competency to analyze adequately proxy issues by, for example, considering the quality of such firms' personnel and the robustness of their policies and procedures.
-More specifically, advisers should consider whether their proxy advisory firms make voting recommendations is accurate and current and (2) identify and address conflicts of interest.
+More specifically, advisers should consider whether their proxy advisory firms have policies and procedures that (1) ensure that the information upon which such firms make voting recommendations is accurate and current and (2) identify and address conflicts of interest.